Eonil/DataSignalGraph.Swift/README.md

 Please note that signals does not provide timing guarantee.
 A transition can be sent asynchronously (after or even before!) from actual transition happens, and source state can actually be non-existent.
-So you shouldn't depend on the timing of signal receiving, and should reconstruct everything only from the information passed with the signal itself.
+So you shouldn't expect emitter state to be synchronized with timing of signal transferring, and should reconstruct everything only from the information passed within the signal itself.

 Transition passes mutation command instead of state snapshot.
 There're many reasons of sending mutation command.